-Because Viola freely hybridize, however, it is often difficult to identify their species.
-The flower, variable in color, but not red, usually grows singly on a stalk and has 5 petals, 4 arranged in unlike pairs, the fifth with a spur.
-The leaves may grow on the same stalk as the flower (stemmed violets) or on separate stalks (stemless violets).
-Though the best-known Viola have heart-shaped leaves, the leaves of other species may have different shapes.
+Because Violas hybridize freely, identification of the species is often difficult.
+Flowers are variable in color but not red and usually grow solitary on a stalk.
+They have five petals, four arranged in unlike pairs, the fifth with a spur.
+In stemmed Violas, leaves may develop on the same stem as the flower, while in stemless Violas, they grow on separate stems.
+The best-known Violas usually have heart-shaped leaves, but the leaves of other species may have different shapes.

-Typically, Violas grow in meadows or damp woods.
-All wild species bloom early in the spring, but some cultivated varieties bloom later.
-Many species have 2 types of flowers.
+All species bloom early in the spring, but some cultivars or hybrids bloom later.
+Many species have two types of flowers.
 One type is showy and appears in the spring but often does not produce seeds in some species.
-The fertile, less conspicuous flower appears in the early summer and is completely closed and self-fertilizing.
+The fertile, less conspicuous flowers appear in the early summer and are completely closed and self-fertilizing.

 Growing Conditions for Rosulate Violas

-Rosulate Violas are mainly found in Chile and Argentina and grow in relatively bare loose soils, which are often volcanic in origin.
-Like many plants in such countries they have a long tap root to ensure access to water.
+Rosulate Violas are mainly found in Chile and Argentina and grow in relatively bare, loose, often volcanic soils.
+Like many plants in such countries, they have a long taproot to ensure access to water.

 General Care for Rosulate Violas

-Rosulate Violas have a reputation for intractability in cultivation, but it is now known that at least some species can be grown to flowering size by skilled growers.
-Magnificent plants of Viola dasyphylla appear regularly on the show bench.
+Rosulate Violas are known for being difficult to keep alive, but some species can be grown by experienced growers.
+Magnificent specimens of Viola dasyphylla and Viola cotyledon appear regularly on the show bench.

 How to Propagate Rosulate Violas